gopalkrishna2004/Hack2024/README.md

     Submit 4 pull requests (PRs) to any public repository on GitHub, including this one, during October.
     Be sure to follow Hacktoberfest's rules and guidelines to ensure your PRs count toward the challenge!

-🛠 How to Contribute

-Contributions can include anything from bug fixes, new features, documentation improvements, code refactoring, and much more!
-Here’s how to get started:

-    Fork this repository: This creates a personal copy of this repository on your GitHub account.
+Contribution Rules📚:

+    You are allowed to make pull requests that break the rules.
+We just merge it ;) Do NOT add any build steps, e.g., npm install (we want to keep this a simple static site) Do NOT remove other content.
+    Styling/code can be pretty, ugly, or stupid, big or small, as long as it works

+    Try to keep pull requests small to minimize merge conflicts

+Getting Started 🤩🤗:

+    Fork this repo (button on top)
-    Clone the repository: Download the forked repository to your local machine.
+    Clone it on your local machine

-    bash

 git clone https://github.com/gopalkrishna2004/Hack2024

+    Navigate to the project directory.

+cd Hacktoberfest2024

-Create a branch: Work on your feature or bug fix in a new branch.
+    Create a new branch

-bash

-git checkout -b feature-name
+git checkout -b my-new-branch

+git add .

-Make your changes: Commit your changes with a descriptive message.
+    Commit your changes.

-bash

-git commit -m "Add feature X"
+git commit -m "Relevant message"

-Push your changes: Upload your changes to your forked repository.

-bash
+    Then push

-    git push origin feature-name
+git push origin my-new-branch

-    Submit a pull request: Head over to the original repository on GitHub and open a pull request.
+    Create a new pull request from your forked repository

 📋 Rules and Guidelines